 Interest groups are wide-ranging from music to gardening.
 Some clubs offer transport and some cater specifically for certain groups of people, e.g. older people or those with mental health needs.

 You could consider buying in care at home from an agency.
 This could be on a one–off basis or could be regular support coming into the home.
-Choosing the right care will affect the quality of your life, family life and the person you care for, so it’s essential to choose the provider who will give the best all round service for all of your needs – this Carers Trust guide may help you.
+Choosing the right care will affect the quality of your life, family life and the person you care for, so it’s essential to choose the provider who will give the best all round service for all of your needs – this information from the Carers Trust may help you.

 There is lots of useful information on NHS choices about care and support providers.
 You can find out about things to think about and search for a care agency.